Whether you’re living off the grid, cutting down on electricity, or wanting something portable, you’re probably still after dry clothes.

 Pros

-- Portable, lightweight and compact.
+- Portable, lightweight, and compact.

 - Premium waterproof material.

-- Great for travelling.
+- Great for traveling.

 Cons

-Additional Specs
+Product Specs

-Purpose | Laundry bag, removing water while travelling. |
+Purpose | Laundry bag, removing water while traveling. |

 Materials | Plastic |